 - Follow the 93A and down the Geraldine Fire Road for 5,5 km to the trailhead

-64| Climb to the iconic peak of Pyramid Mountain
+67. Climb to the iconic peak of Pyramid Mountain

-This is the most adventurous way to enjoy the iconic peak of Jasper.
+This is the most adventurous way to enjoy the iconic peak of Jasper and #1 on my Jasper bucket list.
 You can bike the first 12 km of the trail and then hike up the last 3 km with a little scrambling involved.
-This is #1 on my Jasper bucket list.
-For photos and trail description visit this website.
+For photos and trail description, visit this website.

-65| See the highest mountain of the Canadian Rockies
+68. See the highest mountain of the Canadian Rockies

 From the Visitor Centre, you can hike to Berg Lake, a widely popular multi-day backpacking trip.
 If you’re short on time, try the stunning day hike to Kinney Lake.